PhenomDevel/PhenomRaidTools/README.md

 - Leave feedback, suggestions or bug reports
 - Star the project on github
 - Post your encounter strings in discord so others can profit
-- If you really have to much money and want to support me just donate any amount you feel comfortable with on https://streamlabs.com/phenomgamestv/tip
+- If you really have too much money and want to support me just donate any amount you feel comfortable with on https://streamlabs.com/phenomgamestv/tip

 Thank you very much.